netbattalion/projects/README.md

 <h3><a href="https://github.com/DaBusch/netbattalion/tree/main/netbatQuery">netbatQuery</a></h3>

 A JavaScript library designed to simplify HTML DOM tree traversal and manipulation and event handling like jQuery.
-Including Javascript module.
+Including ES module.

 640 Bytes